as sorrowful, yet always rejoicing; as poor, yet making many rich; as having nothing, and yet possessing all things.

 Although the team did not have possessions, yet they were rich in spiritual blessing.
 The team was not affluent, but they were rich in God’s provisions.
 From the world’s perspective, the team had nothing, but from their viewpoint, they possessed “all things.”
 They had everything they needed to live.
 Money, success, pleasure, social life, sex, friends, health, or material things were not the essence of their lives.
 They lived above those things; these kinds of things were not essential to dynamic living for them.
 Their souls were so built up with biblical truth that they needed nothing else.
 They lived under God’s provision of grace for any need they might have.

 It is essential to put our expectations of ministry in a proper perspective.

-Those in ministry do not abandon their ministries because of overwork, but because of their sense of failure and to meet the expectations of the congregation.
+Those in ministry do not abandon their ministries because of overwork but because of their sense of failure to meet the expectations of the congregation.
 Ministers should expect difficulties and blessings.

 Christians do not rejoice after undergoing a trial but during it.
 It is not a subsequent issue but simultaneous rejoicing at the time of the test.